Updated: Feb 22

 “You drive!”
 I say as I throw him the keys.

 Dad’s no stranger to driving cars at high speeds.
 He grew up selling and servicing snowmobiles, cars, and boats.
 He and his friends fixed up a race car in high school and put it to work out on local dirt tracks.
-When I was growing up, I’d beg him to smash his foot down on the accelerator on the way to school.
+When I was growing up, I’d beg him to smash his foot down on the accelerator of whatever Buick we were driving to school.
 “Use the supercharger!”
 I’d beg.
 He’d oblige from time to time and a smile would cover my face as my head snapped back into the headrest.
 Sometimes he’d even do donuts with me in empty lots – an experience I’d tell my friends about for weeks afterwards.

 We've been fortunate to share a couple track experiences, too.
-We'd take turns smoking tires on Vipers and taking hot laps on whatever road course we were visiting.
+We'd take turns smoking tires on someone else’s Dodge Vipers and taking hot laps on whatever road course we were visiting.
 At one event in Pennsylvania, the hosts set up a drag racing challenge.
-The rules were simple: Wait for the light on the tree to turn green, mash the accelerator, and don't let up until you passed the quarter mile marker to receive your score.
+The rules were simple: Wait for the light on the tree to turn green, stomp on thte accelerator, and don't let up until you passed the quarter mile marker to receive your score.
 I was in my 20's and Dad was in his 60's; he didn't stand a chance in my mind.
 On the track, though, he whipped my ass.
 He whipped everyone else's, too, winning each head-to-head challenge.

 At the same time, Dodge was launching a new pickup with a 10-cylinder Viper engine pushing out 500 horsepower with low-profile tires and a manual transmission.
-It achieved approximately 2 miles per gallon downhill.
+It achieved approximately two miles per gallon downhill with a stiff tailwind.
 Looking back, it probably wasn’t the best time to launch the Ram SRT-10.
 But it was certainly a great time to be a 20-something Chrysler field rep with a gas card!
 We’d get a new SRT-10 every 1,500 miles, which is a good thing because I don’t think mine had too much tread left on the tires when they went back.

 One day my then-girlfriend/now-wife, Becky and I were up at the cabin for the weekend.
 Dad needed to run to the store, and I threw him the keys to the SRT-10 I had driven up.
 He backed out of the drive, threw it in first gear, gave us a devious smile, and floored it.
 Streaks of bright red went flying in every direction on the calm, quiet road.
-The truck spun around twice, jolted forward, and came to an abrupt stop facing the other direction.
+The truck sent loose gravel flying in every direction as it spun around twice, jolted forward, and came to an abrupt stop facing the other wrong way.
 The spinout left tire marks all over the street, a lingering smell of burnt rubber in the air around us, and my young career flashing before my eyes.

 Dad wore a sheepish grin in the driver’s seat.
 Although he clearly didn’t mean to do what he did, he made a valiant save, somehow keeping the truck from smacking a tree.
 Even the nearby mailboxes and houses were still standing.